w3c/mediacapture-image/ptz-explainer.md

 The [new "true" semantics] for `pan`, `tilt`, and `zoom` makes it possible to acquire a PTZ camera in `getUserMedia()` without altering the current pan, tilt and zoom values.
-If the PTZ permission is not granted, the `pan`, `tilt`, and `zoom` are not available as capabilities, settings, and constraints, even if the camera supports PTZ.
+If the PTZ permission is not granted, the `pan`, `tilt`, and `zoom` settings and constraints are not available, even if the camera supports PTZ.
+The `pan`, `tilt`, and `zoom` capabilities may be available regardless of the PTZ permission status.

 Applying PTZ constraints requires the PTZ permission to be granted as described in the "Interaction with the Permissions API" section below.
 The `pan` and `tilt`